 Despite the known dangers of silica in the workplace, many workers are still being exposed.
-Shine Lawyers national special counsel Roger Singh acts for a dozen silicosis clients nationwide and has been campaigning for two years for stricter workplace regulations to keep workers safe.
+Shine Lawyers National Litigation Specialist Roger Singh acts for a dozen silicosis clients nationwide and has been campaigning for the past several year for stricter workplace regulations to keep workers safe.

 He has proposed a strict licensing regime for engineered stone businesses and has written to the federal government, and all relevant ministers in each state and territory, urging a coordinated national approach to safety around silicosis exposure.
 He has also made submissions to the National Dust Diseases Task Force, set up by the Federal Government to develop a national approach for the prevention and management of occupational dust diseases in Australia.
 Unfortunately, this doesn’t help the stonemasons who have already developed silicosis.
 Roger believes that these stonemasons deserve compensation.